-The JFK Library is a modern building with stunning architecture (with a great view of downtown Boston) that houses some of the greatest and most essential history lessons.
+A trip to the JFK Library is one of the best things to do in Boston when it rains.
+This modern building with stunning architecture (with a great view of downtown Boston) houses some of the greatest and most essential history lessons.

 The JFK library pays homage to the 35th president of The United States, with a skilful combination of library artefacts and exhibitions, that will give you all the historical information you need to know.

 See his legacy for yourself in just under three hours, with historically accurate exhibitions that will leave lovers of past events in awe; such presentations as the Cuban Missile Crisis and the legendary space program are just some of the attractions the library offers.

 Admission is $14 per adult, $12 for students and seniors and $10 for teens/youths under seventeen, with free entry for children twelve and under.

 Address: Time out Market Boston, 401 Park Drive, Boston, MA 02215

 Opening hours: Monday to Thursday 7:30am-10:00pm, Friday 7:30am-11:00pm, Saturday-Sunday 9:00am – 10:00pm